jonmagic/units_of_measurement/README.md

 units_of_measurement
 ====================

-Units of measurement as a glean dataset.
+Units of measure as a [glean](https://github.com/glean/glean) dataset.